 My first book “Taking Time Off: Inspiring Stories of Students Who Enjoyed Successful Breaks from College and How You Can Plan Your Own,” co-authored with Colin Hall, was a New York Times bestseller in 1996.
 I also wrote “Upstart Start-Ups,” a book for young entrepreneurs, and was the co-author of a guidebook to the best entry-level jobs in the United States.

 I graduated from Francis W. Parker in Chicago, where I was on financial aid my last few years.
 Amherst College helped with scholarships too, and I graduated in 1993.
-My home is in Park Slope, Brooklyn, where I live with my wife Jodi Kantor, a fellow New York Times reporter and the author of the 2012 New York Times bestseller “The Obamas,” and our six year-old daughter.
+My home is in Park Slope, Brooklyn, where I live with my wife Jodi Kantor, a fellow New York Times reporter and the author of the 2012 New York Times bestseller “The Obamas,” and our nine year-old daughter.